Multichannel Sales

 Besides USPS, there are other powerful shipping companies like Royal Mail, UPS, FedEx, DHL, etc.

-For those not familiar with eSwap, it is a cloud-based multichannel order and stock management software empowering online marketplaces and like Amazon, eBay, Walmart, Wayfair, etc.
+For those not familiar with eSwap, it is a cloud-based multichannel order and stock management software empowering online marketplaces, like Amazon, eBay, Walmart, Wayfair, etc.

 If you want to manage inventory, orders, suppliers, and simplify your multichannel fulfilment, then eSwap-USPS integration is just for you.